-Basically a photography-based comic, the story was a combination of Toy Story, Knights of the Dinner Table, and Discworld rolled into one.
+Fuzzy Knights was a photography-based comic (a style sometimes referred to as Fumetti or Photonovel).
+The story was a combination of Toy Story, Knights of the Dinner Table, and Discworld all rolled into one.

 It had a small but dedicated fanbase (including the late Gary Gygax) and ran as a regular strip in the magazine for years, but it was the web-based online strips that had the biggest impact.

-While I no longer do the online strips, I still keep my hand in with the magazine now and then, but the online archive is still available on Kenzer and Company's website.
+While I no longer do the comic, I still keep my hand in writing for the magazine, and the online archive is still available on Kenzer and Company's website.

-Bear in mind, this was still in the early heyday of webcomics, and my technical abilities were limited.
-I also went through an evolution of cameras over time, so the quality starts off pretty bad, but eventually gets better and more ambitious.
+Bear in mind, I created this in the early heyday of webcomics, and my technical abilities were limited.
+I went through an evolution of cameras over time, so the quality starts off pretty bad, but eventually gets better and more ambitious.

 If you're interested, I suggest starting with Story One and going from there.
 If you've ever played a roleplaying game like Dungeons and Dragons before, I suspect you'll get a chuckle out of it.